Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

 root file system, and the device tree from non-volatile RAM to DDR.
 It finishes booting Linux on the target platform.

-#### Slave Boot Method
+### Slave Boot Method

 JTAG can only be used in slave boot mode.
-An external host computer acts as the master to load the boot image into the OCM using a JTAG connection.
+An external host computer acts as the master to load the boot components into the OCM, DDR or FPGA using a JTAG connection.

 ***Note*:** The PS CPU remains in idle mode while the boot image